package gcimporter

 /* sort exporteds by: | */

-FindExportData positions the reader r at the beginning of the export data section of an underlying GC-created object/archive file by reading from it.
+FindExportData positions the reader r at the beginning of the export data section of an underlying cmd/compile created archive file by reading from it.
 The reader must be positioned at the start of the file before calling this function.
-The hdr result is the string before the export data, either "$$" or "$$B".
-The size result is the length of the export data in bytes, or -1 if not known.
+This returns the length of the export data in bytes.
+This function is needed by [gcexportdata.Read], which must accept inputs produced by the last two releases of cmd/compile, plus tip.

 FindPkg returns the filename and unique package id for an import path based on package information provided by build.Import (using the build.Default build.Context).
 A relative srcDir is interpreted relative to the current working directory.
-If no file was found, an empty filename is returned.
+FindPkg is only used in tests within x/tools.

 IExportBundle writes an indexed export bundle for pkgs to out.